Sigma Tau Gamma: Sigma Tau Gamma Foundation

-Established in 1966, the Sigma Tau Gamma Foundation is its own distinct legal entity, considered a public charity (501c3) by the federal government and is separate from the Sigma Tau Gamma Fraternity.
+Established in 1966, the Sigma Tau Gamma Foundation is its distinct legal entity, considered a public charity (501c3) by the federal government and is separate from the Sigma Tau Gamma Fraternity.
 It makes use of tax-deductible charitable gift dollars for the development of chapters of the Sigma Tau Gamma fraternity.
-The Sigma Tau Gamma foundation started "Books for Kids" which raises money and books for public libraries and school districts.
+The Sigma Tau Gamma Foundation started "Books for Kids" which raises money and books for public libraries and school districts.

 WPN Housing Corporation

 Established in 2014, the WPN National Housing Company is a limited liability company established to provide housing assistance and management as it relates to the housing or other forms of shared fraternity living/meeting space for undergraduate members of Sigma Tau Gamma.